-What happens: Rocky is an amateur fighter with a less than respectable win-loss record when he’s picked at random by current world champion Apollo Creed as his next challenger.
-Balboa then scratches, claws, and runs his way to peak physical fitness and takes the champ 12 rounds.
+What happens: Rocky is an amateur fighter with a less than respectable win-loss record when he’s picked at random by current world champion Apollo Creed as the champ’s next challenger.
+Balboa then scratches, claws, and runs his way to peak physical fitness, taking the champ 12 rounds.

 And that’s our list!
 Did we rank them to your tastes?
 If so, let us know.
 If not, tell us how you would have ranked them!